AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 *  [Install MySQL server]({{page.baseurl }}/install-gde/prereq/mysql.html) on the database server
 *  [Create a database instance]({{page.baseurl }}/install-gde/prereq/mysql.html#instgde-prereq-mysql-config) on the database server
-*  Install the MySQL client on your Magento web node.
+*  Install the MySQL client on your Adobe Commerce or Magento Open Source web node.
 Consult MySQL documentation for details.

 ### High availability

 Use the following guidelines to configure remote database connections if your web server or database server are clustered:

 *  You must configure a connection for each web server node
 *  Typically, you configure a database connection to the database load balancer; however, database clustering can be complex and configuring it is up to you.
-Magento makes no specific recommendations for database clustering.
+Adobe makes no specific recommendations for database clustering.

    For more information, see [MySQL documentation](https://dev.mysql.com/doc/refman/5.6/en/mysql-cluster.html).